zenml-io/zenml/docs/book/getting-started/core-concepts.md

 description: What are the core concepts in ZenML
 ---

-TODO: This needs better visualizations found in Figma

 # Core Concepts

 ZenML consists of a few components.
 This guide walks through the various pieces you'll encounter, starting from the basics to things you'll only encounter when deploying to the cloud.